MauricioRobayo/simple-storage-cache/README.md

 const cache = new SLSC(key, expiration);
 ```

-The `key` will be transformed to use the 'slsc-' prefix and a random number suffix:
+The `key` will be transformed to use the 'slsc-' prefix: `slsc-key`

-`slsc-key-1234567890`

 ### Methods